pie-framework/pie-elements/packages/match-list/docs/pie-schema.json.md

 ## `id` (string,number, required)

-Identifier for a question prompt
+Identifier for an answer row

 ## `title` (string, required)

-Text that will be displayed in the question prompt row
+Text that will be displayed in the answer row

-## `relatedAnswer` (string,number, required)

-Id for the correct answer for this question prompt

 # `shuffled` (boolean)